 Informed by the evidence, consumer perspectives and direct work with people who have begged, organisations are calling for a more effective response to begging in Victoria.

-Victoria can do better than an old fashioned law and a dated response to homelessness and poverty.
+Victoria can do better than an old-fashioned law and a dated response to homelessness.

-Let’s genuinely address the underlying causes of begging: poverty and homelessness.
+Let’s genuinely address the underlying causes of begging: poverty and housing insecurity.

-Let’s strengthen what works: long-term housing and access to services.
+Let’s strengthen what works: long-term social housing with holistic supports, including access to legal, social, health and financial services.

 It’s time for change.